Thank you for checking out The Apopka Voice.

 The mission of The Apopka Voice is to engage with relevancy, inform with integrity, and inspire greater good at all levels of the community.
 We uphold the key values of honesty and transparency, seeking to shine a compassionate light on social justice issues, sharing opportunities for residents to connect and make a difference, and opening avenues for deeper dialogue, solution-finding and action-taking.
 We see our site and mission as a “work in progress”, pursuing improvement and growth through learning, risk-taking, listening and engaging, with the hope to become more effective and expand our reach and positive impact in the world.

 Reggie Connell started his journalism career in 1981 with the St. Pete Times working the desk as well as writing for the sports department.
 He attended the University of Florida and served as a journalist on two of the student newspapers there, The Independent Florida Alligator and The Student Leader.
-Having won awards for his writing and editing, and with a few years of additional business experience in insurance and mortgage sales, Reggie soon bought and ran City Magazine in Altamonte Springs, serving as publisher and managing editor there, while also writing and publishing his first book in 2014, Falconland, an historical novel on the life of the 13th century King Frederick.
+Having won awards for his writing and editing, and with additional business-focused years in insurance and mortgage sales, Reggie soon bought and ran City Magazine in Altamonte Springs, serving as publisher and managing editor there, while also writing and publishing his first book in 2014, Falconland, an historical novel on the life of the 13th century King Frederick.
 While working on the sequel to Falconland, Reggie took on the managing editor role for The Apopka Voice in 2015, and just two years later became its owner.
-Serving as the managing editor through to today, Reggie's love for contributing to Apopka's growth via honest, ethical and quality journalism continues
+Serving as the managing editor through to today, Reggie's love for contributing to Apopka's growth via honest, ethical and quality journalism continues strong.

 Interning Correspondents: We partner with local college and university internship programs to provide students with real-world experience, mentoring, and opportunities for publishing and building their portfolios.
 Typically our interns are studying journalism, communications, digital media, and / or business, and are either enrolled in studies or recently graduated.
 We have had the joy of working with interns from Full Sail University, Seminole Community College, University of Central Florida, and Valencia Community College.
 Occasionally we also take on high school interns who are especially recommended and qualified.